Tips Bulletin

 Pour the water and vinegar into the spray bottle and shake.
 Spray the coated glass door.
 Immediately, use a microfiber cloth to wipe the glass and rinse the door with a damp cloth to remove all traces of vinegar.

 Vinegar is a powerful cleaner for glass.
-Use it to remove limescale from car windows and auto glass or even on your exterior home windows to remove any pollen or dirt.
+Use it for cleaning inside double-pane patio doors and even for your exterior home windows to remove any pollen or dirt.

 Cleaning Treated Glass Shower Doors Using Dish Soap